muhamedrazik-2003/Waybnb/README.md

 # Waybnb
 ### Airbnb Clone for Educational Purposes

+#Project Overview

-This project is a frontend-only clone of the Airbnb homepage, created for educational purposes.
+Waybnb is a frontend clone website of Airbnb, created for educational purposes only.
+This project replicates the visual design of Airbnb using HTML, CSS, and Bootstrap 5 without any JavaScript functionality.

-Built with:
-- HTML
-- CSS
+#Disclaimer

+This website is strictly for educational purposes only and is not affiliated with Airbnb in any way.
+The content, design, and images are used only to replicate the website for learning purposes.

+#Technologies Used

+HTML5
+CSS3
-- Bootstrap
+Bootstrap 5

-## Features
-- Responsive Navbar
+#Features

-- Modern UI Design
+Responsive Design
+Grid Layouts
+Custom Footer
+Image Placeholders
+Multi-section Layout

+#Author
+Developed by Muhamed Razik for educational purposes in 2025.

 ---